-FAQ: The Family Violence Education Program
+Answers To Frequently Asked Questions About The Family Violence Education Program

-Do you qualify for the Family Violence Education Program?
+Do I qualify for the FVEP?

-- Immediate counseling after your arrest instead of waiting for court-ordered counseling;
+- Immediate counseling after your arrest instead of waiting for court-ordered counseling.

 - A letter from a duly qualified mental health professional documenting your counseling.

-- Represent you in court and in discussions with the Connecticut State’s Attorney;
+- Represent you in court and in discussions with the Connecticut State’s attorney;

 - Draft your application;